zcaceres/easy-mcp/README.md

 ## Installation

-To install easy-mcp, run the following command in your project directory:
+To install EasyMCP, run the following command in your project directory:

 ```bash
 bun install